irenekim08/irenekim08.github.io/index.md

 ## About Me

 I am a sophomore in high school.
 This page is dedicated to my final project for my Programming Fundamentals class.
-Over the course of 10 days, I will develop a coding project.
+Over the course of 9 days, I will develop a coding project that analyzes Google Form responses to help grant applicants reach their best fit grants.
+(More detail in Blog)

 ## About My Project